jhvanderschee/hugobricks/content/en/docs/bricks/_index.md

 ### Brick content

-Note that you can choose to write your content inside the brick (between the open and the close tag of the brick) to make the brick page-specific.
-If you choose not to do so, the bricks will be filled with default content.
-The default content for the first brick in the example above can be found in 'content/en/bricks/intro.md', where 'intro' is the name of the brick.
+You can choose to write content inside the brick (between the open and the close tag of the brick) to make the brick page-specific.
+When you immediately close the brick after opening (like in the examples above), the brick will be filled with default content.
+The default content can be found in 'content/en/bricks/intro.md', where 'intro' is the name of the brick.
 This file looks similar to this:

 ```
 ---